Drevlianskyi Strict Nature Reserve

 International protected status: Emerald Network (UA0000172) - Drevlianskyi Nature Reserve (32,178 ha); Partly within the IBA (UA111) - Uzh river valley.

-The Strict Nature Reserve is a complex of forests and mires on the southern edge of the Polesia lowland between the Uzh-Zherev and the Uzh-Zvizdal rivers.
+The strict nature reserve is a complex of forests and mires on the southern edge of the Polesia lowland between the Uzh-Zherev and the Uzh-Zvizdal rivers.
 Oak and pine forests dominate in the area due to the richness of the soils formed on moraine deposits.
 On the loess islands they are limited to the upper parts of the relief and are represented by pine and oak forests.
 Grasslands are widespread along the floodplain of the river Uzh.
 They are mostly marshy and peaty.
 The reserve consists of plains, sandy and swampy areas.
 High levels of radiation are recorded in the area.
 The forests are heavily contaminated with radionuclides.
 Between the forests there are former agricultural lands turned into wasteland.

 800